InterTriplete2010/EEG_MEG_GUI/README.md

 3) Tools: this is a set of GUIs used for basic manipulation of the data, such as removal of triggers, removal of senros, etc.

 Each GUI has its own "Help" tab explaining how to use it.
-Please, bear with me, as I am finishing writing the "Help" for each single GUI.

 I hope this GUI will be of some help to someone.